gocardless/gocardless-pro-ruby/README.md

 @client.customers.list
 ```

 This README will use `customers` throughout but each of the resources in the API is available in this library.
-They are defined in [`gocardless.rb`](https://github.com/gocardless/pro-client-ruby/blob/master/lib/gocardless_pro.rb#L87).

 If you need to pass any options, the last (or in the absence of URL params, the only) argument is an options hash.
 This is used to pass query parameters for `GET` requests: